Gao-Group/atomdnn/doc/index.rst

 network potentials.
 It provides:

-- **Generation of descriptors**: users just need to provide the atomic structures saved as extxyz files. we use LAMMPS as a Calculator (through an added Compute comand) to compute descritpors and their derivatives w.r.t. atom positions (`ACSF <https://aip.scitation.org/doi/abs/10.1063/1.3553717>`_ and `SOAP <https://journals.aps.org/prb/abstract/10.1103/PhysRevB.87.184115>`_ are currently supported), while users are free to use any other tools to generate descriptors.
+- **Generation of descriptors**: users just need to provide the atomic structures saved as extxyz files.
+We use LAMMPS as a Calculator (through an added Compute comand) to compute descritpors (`ACSF <https://aip.scitation.org/doi/abs/10.1063/1.3553717>`_) and their derivatives w.r.t. atom positions, while users are free to use any other tools to generate descriptors.
 Note that the parallelized LAMMPS can save computation time since the calculation of the derivatives may be time consuming.

 - **Potential training**: we use the `tf.module in Tensorflow2
   <https://www.tensorflow.org/api_docs/python/tf/Module>`_ to build
-  and train the neurall network.
+  and train the neural network.
 Potential energy, atomic forces and stress can be used for training.
 Any activation functions and loss functions supported by Tensorflow can be used.
 The trained potential is finally saved as a tensorflow model.
-The descritpors parameters are saved in the same folder for the predictions with LAMMPS.

 - **Integration to LAMMPS/ASE**: a new pair style pair_tfdnn is added to LAMMPS in order to do the predictions with the trained tensorflow model in MD and MS simulations.
 In this pair style, the prediction is performed with tensorflow C APIs.
 To use the potential in ASE, one just needs to use LAMMPS as an extenral Calculator, like any other potentials.

+A good starting point is the Example.

 .. toctree::
    :maxdepth: 2